 JWST Other Tools

-There are a number of different software tools available to assist JWST users as they investigate various proposal options for viability, and ultimately generate a proposal for submission the the JWST Time Allocation process.
+There are a number of different software tools available to assist JWST users as they investigate various proposal options for viability, and ultimately generate a proposal for submission the the JWST time allocation process.
 This article provides a quick look overview of what is available.

 On this page